Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 Where AI Fits

 Rules should still handle the obvious gates: opt-outs, existing replies, missing fields, quiet hours, and approval requirements.
 For broader AI workflow design, see AI automation consultant.
-For GoHighLevel-specific systems, see GoHighLevel automation systems.
+For GoHighLevel-specific systems, see GoHighLevel automation consultant.

 The Practical Rule